Great Norwegian Encyclopedia: Online encyclopedia

 The online edition of SNL was launched in 2000, and had both private and institutional subscribers.
 The paywall was removed on 25 February 2009, and the online encyclopedia became free to use.

 On 12 March 2010, Kunnskapsforlaget announced that they would close the online encyclopedia because of lacklustre sales and failing revenue.
 It was also announced that the articles would not be given to the Wikimedia Foundation, with chief editor Petter Henriksen stating that: "It is important that the people behind the articles remain visible".

 In 2011, the foundations Fritt Ord and Sparebankstiftelsen DNB acquired the encyclopedia, hired Anne Marit Godal as the new chief editor and established a new organisation, assisted by the Norwegian Academy of Science and Letters and Norwegian Non-Fiction Writers and Translators Association.
 In 2014 Foreningen Store norske leksikon ('the Great Norwegian Encyclopedia Association') was established; members of the association are Norwegian universities and other non-profit organisations.
-In 2016 Erik Bolstad became the new chief editor.
+In 2016 Erik Bolstad became the chief editor.

-As of 2019, the SNL has around 200,000 articles online, updated by approximately 800 affiliated academics.
+As of 2023, the SNL has around 200,000 articles online, updated by approximately 1,200 affiliated academics.
 The SNL accepts contributions from users, but all changes to the articles are verified by a topic expert before publication.